-US debt ceiling deal ready for Congress vote - President Joe Biden
+US debt ceiling deal ready for Congress vote, Joe Biden says

 - Published

-US President Joe Biden says a bipartisan deal to raise the US debt ceiling and avert a default is ready to move to Congress.
+President Joe Biden has said a bipartisan deal to raise the US debt ceiling and avert a fast-approaching default is ready to move to Congress.

-He said on Sunday that the deal was a "compromise", while Republican House Speaker Kevin McCarthy earlier called it "worthy of the American people".
+He said on Sunday the agreement was a "compromise", while Republican House Speaker Kevin McCarthy earlier called it "worthy of the American people".

 They must now convince members of Congress to approve it.

-The deal is the result of long and bitter negotiations between Democrats and Republicans.
+The proposed deal is the result of long and bitter negotiations between Democrats and Republicans.

 The Treasury had warned the US will run out of money on 5 June without a deal.